Email best practices

 Newsletters are a great way to engage with your audience and to keep them informed about your business on a regular basis - they’re personal, targeted and consistent.

-According to Mailjet, good marketing newsletters can “guarantee constant website traffic, [signups to] webinars, other event registrations, and product sales.”
+Good marketing newsletters can guarantee constant website traffic, signups to webinars, other event registrations, and product sales.
 However, newsletters are only effective if they are well designed and perfectly executed - which is easier said than done.

 Audiences need to get what your newsletter is about as soon as they read the subject line.
 Once they open it, they also need to understand quickly what they should focus on and which call to actions to take.
 Otherwise, you won’t see good open and engagement rates.
 If this is the case for your newsletter, you may want to step back and take a look at why it isn’t engaging to your readers.

 Think about a recent email newsletter you actually read all the way through.
 What made you read it?

 Here at Mention, we actually decided to completely revamp how we did our marketing newsletter this year.
 Why?
 Because it was something we wouldn’t want to read ourselves.

 More importantly, it wasn’t helping our company get closer to our objectives, which were to generate new leads and to grow a large and engaged email list.
 In order to improve this, we took a good hard look at our previous newsletter and realized there were three things that it needed to be: